 - To gain your Degree Apprenticeship you'll complete the RICS Assessment of Professional Competence, through which you'll be awarded Chartered status.
 Gaining Chartered status as part of your course is unique to our Apprenticeship route.

-You will be completing our BSc (Hons) Quantity Surveying and Commercial Management degree.
-NTU is one of the leading providers of property education in the UK.
-We're ranked 2nd in the UK for Building and Town and Country Planning (Guardian University Guide 2019).
+This Degree Apprenticeship is closely aligned to our BSc (Hons) Quantity Surveying and Commercial Management degree.
+NTU is one of the leading providers of construction education in the UK.
+We're ranked in the UK's Top 10 for Building and Town and Country Planning (Guardian University Guide 2020).

 Our course is designed for those who want to be the centre of the management of construction procurement process.
 If you think logically, enjoy using your own initiative, are interested in financial matters, enjoy dealing with people and want to work in and out of the office, then this is the course for you.
 You'll study a course with outstanding student satisfaction; 95% of our BSc (Hons) Quantity Surveying and Commercial Management sandwich students are satisfied with the quality of their course (National Student Survey, 2017).